 6. Conclusions

-This paper introduced a scalable, distributed architecture for connecting devices to cloud services and processing data in real time.
-This paper also discussed about a robotics application built on top of this framework.
+In this paper we introduced a scalable, distributed architecture for connecting devices to cloud services and processing data in real time.
+Further we discussed about a robotics application built on top of this framework.
 We investigated how to scale the system with topic based publish-subscribe messaging brokers and a distributed stream processing engine in the cloud.
 We measured the performance characteristics of the system and showed that we can achieve low latencies with moderate hardware in the cloud.
 Also the results indicate we can scale the architecture to hundreds of connected devices.
-The framework with the RabbitMQ broker is suited for applications with very low latency requirements.
+Because of the low latencies, framework with the RabbitMQ broker is suitable for applications with real time requirements.
 Applications involving massive amount of devices without strict latency requirements can benefit from the scalability of Kafka brokers.
+The results also indicate that reasonably uniform behavior in message processing latencies can be maintained which is important factor for modeling most problems.

 7. Future Work

+As our platform evolves, we would like to extend our system to Cloud DIKW applications which involve both real time analysis and batch analysis.
 A primary concern for real time applications is the recovery from faults.
 A robot guided by a cloud application should work amidst the application level failures and middleware level failures.
 We would like to explore different fault tolerant techniques for making our platform more robust.
 The discovery of devices is coarse grained at the moment and we would like to enable finer grained discovery of devices at the cloud processing layer.
 For example selecting devices that meet specific criteria like geographical locations for processing is important for some applications.
 We observed that there are variations in the latency observed in our applications.
 In some applications it is required to contain the processing latency with hard limits.
 It will be interesting to look at methods for enabling such guarantees for our applications.
 Simultaneously we are working to build new robotics applications based on our platform.

 8. Acknowledgement

-The authors would like to thank the Indiana University FutureGrid team for their support in setting up the system in FutureGrid.
+The authors would like to thank the Indiana University FutureGrid team for their support in setting up the system in FutureGrid NSF award OCI-0910812.
+This work was partially supported by AFOSR award FA9550-13-1-0225 “Cloud-Based Perception and Control of Sensor Nets and Robot Swarms”.

 References

 1. Armbrust, M., et al., A view of cloud computing.
 Communications of the ACM, 2010.
 53(4): p.
 50-58.